 "CBD products have been pushed to consumers as being extremely effective in horses to treat a variety of medical issues from behavior to analgesia,” says Dr. Kent Allen, DVM, the lead veterinarian at Virginia Equine Imaging.
 Along with his responsibilities at his clinic, he also serves as Chairman of the USEF Veterinary Committee and the USEF Equine Drugs and Medications Committee, and he is the Deputy Chair of the FEI Veterinary Committee.

 “Even if some of these claims have some validity, the science is lacking.
 In the U.S., the production of hemp products is not regulated and efficacy claims are not evaluated by the FDA.
-CBD oil and related products are prohibited by the FEI and USEF.
-Just because there have been no positive tests to date, the use of these products in horses is done at the consumers own risk."
+CBD oil and related products are prohibited by the FEI and USEF. ... the use of these products in horses is done at the consumers own risk."

 "For horses, the two primary uses of hemp include bedding and oil obtained from hemp seeds."

 With varying processes, the U.S. has significantly different regulations than our neighbors to the north.
 Though widely available in both countries, the use of cannabis products in Canada is much more lenient with the country legalizing recreational use of marijuana on October 17, 2018.
 Warren Byrne runs The Horse Agency, a Canadian-based racing and equestrian consulting firm with a variety of clients through the horse show and racing world.
 He cautions against purchasing non-prescription CBD supplements.